— 5 —

 Statistics prescribes the iron vault for test data.
 But the empirical reality of machine learning benchmarks couldn’t be further from the prescription.
 Repeated adaptive testing brings theoretical risks and practical power.

-In the previous chapter, we derived powerful theoretical guarantees for the holdout method.
+The previous chapter covered powerful theoretical guarantees for the holdout method.
 Unfortunately, these guarantees hold only under one-time use.
-If a researcher builds a model based on prior interactions with the holdout set, the holdout set loses its formal guarantees.
-In this chapter, we develop a theoretical model that accommodates how people actually use the holdout method in practice.
+If a researcher builds a model based on prior interactions with the holdout set, the holdout set loses those formal guarantees.
+This chapter develops a theoretical model that accommodates how people actually use the holdout method in practice.
 We then work out generalization bounds in this setting, contrasting them with the results of the previous chapter.

 Test set reuse in machine learning benchmarks